 The Sybase installation directory structure is created by the installation process.
-Adaptive Server is placed in the directory you indicate when you run the Studio Installer.
-Table 1-4 illustrates the installation directories that you are likely to access during the installation, configuration and administration of the Adaptive Server.
-This table is not comprehensive.
+Adaptive Server is placed in the directory you indicate when you run the the Red Hat Package Manager.
+Table 1-4 illustrates part of the Adaptive Server installation directory structure.